Garden Design Process

 7. Planting plans

 These can be provided as an individual service for existing or new borders where a full garden design is not required.
 Taking into account individual preferences, site conditions and the overall ‘style’ of the scheme, planting plans identify the location, number and species of existing and new plants with a schedule for pricing.
 Many of the plants can often be viewed at our plant nursery.

 8. Construction drawings and specifications

 When required, detailed construction drawings of specific features, lighting or irrigation plans can be produced.
-Written specification documents that detail the full scope of the work can also be provided and we can arrange structural engineers where necessary.

 Read more on the next step: The Garden Build